-The National Student Survey (NSS) is open to final year students and is your chance to have your say about your University experience.
+The National Student Survey (NSS) is open to final year undergraduate students and is your chance to have your say about your University experience.
 It also provides you with the opportunity to tell us how you feel things could be improved.

 The NSS is a nationally recognised annual survey of final year undergraduates in the UK.
 The survey provides students with an opportunity to give their opinions on what they liked about their time at University as well as things they felt could have been improved.